Jazz fusion: Jazz metal

 Jazz metal is the fusion of jazz fusion and jazz rock with heavy metal.
 Animals as Leaders' albums The Joy of Motion (2014) and The Madness of Many (2016) have been described as progressive metal combined with jazz fusion.
 Panzerballett blends jazz with heavy metal.
 Imperial Triumphant combines jazz with death metal and black metal.

 Jazz pop

-Jazz pop (or pop-jazz, also called jazzy pop) is music with jazz instruments, soft production, commercially viable, and radio-friendly.
+Jazz pop (or pop-jazz, also called jazzy pop) is music with jazz instruments and soft production that is commercially viable and radio-friendly.
 In jazz pop, the music has less improvisation, but retains the melody and swing of jazz.
 Robert Palmer from The New York Times cited that jazz pop should be distinguished from jazz rock.

 Examples of jazz-pop musicians are Kenny G, Bob James, and George Benson.
 Frank Sinatra has been referred to as a vocalist whose style blended jazz influences with traditional pop and crooning.
 A more recent example of a vocalist described as jazz-pop is Laufey.